hasura/ndc-typescript-deno/README.md

 ## Debugging Issues

-Errors may arrise from any of the following:
+Errors may arise from any of the following:

 * Dependency errors in your functions
 * Type errors in your functions